hlascelles/que-scheduler/README.md

 the scheduler enqueues.

 When there is a major version (breaking) change, a migration should be run in.
-The version of the migration proceeds at a faster rate than the version of the gem.
+The version of the latest migration proceeds at a faster rate than the version of the gem, eg if the gem is on version 3 then the migrations may be on version 6).

 To run in all the migrations required up to a number, just migrate to that number with one line, and it will perform all the intermediary steps.

 ie, This will perform all migrations necessary up to the latest version, skipping any already performed.